c0lap5o/librarymanagementwebapp/README.md

 # Library Management System

 This project is a simple web application for managing a library's book inventory.
 It allows users to add, view, update, and delete books from the inventory.
-The project is still in development, the frontend edit, save and delete features are not implemented as well as deploying the application with docker.
+The project is still in development, deploying the application with docker is still in progress.

 ## Technologies Used